A Pretty Girl Is Like a Melody: Allusions

 Several of Berlin's later Follies songs, including "The Girls of My Dreams" and "Say It With Music", have been described as having been "cloned" from "A Pretty Girl Is Like A Melody".

 In the 1960s Mad magazine published a collection of parody lyrics of well-known songs, including "Louella Schwartz Describes Her Malady"; in Irving Berlin et al. v.
 E.C.
 Publications, Inc. the United States Court of Appeals for the Second Circuit ruled that this did not violate Berlin's copyright.

 Stephen Sondheim wrote the song "Beautiful Girls" from the 1972 stage musical Follies based on this song.
-In fact, since the play is supposed to be set on a former theater (based on the Ziegfeld Follies), some of the songs of the show are pastiches of tunes from this same time, written by such composers as Berlin himself, Richard Rodgers, Jerome Kern, Cole Porter, Sigmund Romberg and others.
+In fact, since the musical is supposed to be set on a former theater (based on the Ziegfeld Follies), some of the songs of the show are pastiches of tunes from this same time, written by such composers as Berlin himself, Richard Rodgers, Jerome Kern, Cole Porter, Sigmund Romberg and others.

 The album 69 Love Songs includes a song "A Pretty Girl is...", whose final verse begins "A melody is like a pretty girl".
 The first verse begins "A pretty girl is like a minstrel show".
 The 1919 Follies had also featured a song called "I'd Rather See a Minstrel Show".

 "A Pretty Boy Is Like a Melody" is an episode of The Brady Brides.